 Sorry Sir, but as far as Nigeria is concerned, tithing is not a hindrance to development, why is it so important to you?

 Daddy Freeze is a radio presenter whose main objective is entertainment.
 All his opinions are useless to what is important to Nigeria.
 He probably ran out of topics and focused on tithes after he got people interested.
 Assuming he actually had substance, he would have moved on to other stuff, but his incontinence to trend, as a sham and fool’s errand, made him stick with tithes.
 He may in future backtrack by saying it was all a joke.
 Who knows?

-The world’s biggest philanthropist and another philanthropist, in a joint interview on the eponymous cable station of the latter conceded that there is limit to what private philanthropy can do to solving public problems.
+The world’s biggest philanthropist and another philanthropist, in on the eponymous cable station of the latter conceded that there is limit to what private philanthropy can do to solving public problems.
 Governments have the power and resources to do all the major solutions.
 In Nigeria, they have not, but expecting true churches to fill this void is foolish thinking; because even if they tried, it is an endless canal and out of line with their mission.